xlowrimore/terraform/README.md

 4. Set Access_Key & Secrect_Key from your AWS user

+5  Place 'init.tpl' file in your Terraform directory

-5. In (LINE 3) shared_credentials_file, add: **/Users/"youruserprofile"**   to    ./aws/credentials"
+6. In (LINE 3) shared_credentials_file, add: **/Users/"youruserprofile"**   to    ./aws/credentials"

-6. Done
+7. Done

 ###### Files you need to replace
 key_name = "your AWS keyname"

-place init.tpl file in your Terraform directory